eduardovyhmeister/Datamite/README.md

 python -m coverage run --source='.' manage.py test python -m coverage report
 ```

+NOTE: The unit tests are not up to date right now.

 # Checklist of things to do when adding code
 Here is a checklist of things to not forget if you add code: